ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

 align_and_merge.py - Combine to localization files into a single localization file.

-apply_drift_correction_c.py - Applies a previously determined drift correction to each of the localizations.

-avemlist_c.py - This program averages all the objects in a track into a single object.

 batch_analysis.py - A utility script for running multiple instances of 3d_daostorm (or sCMOS) at once.